Albert's lyrebird

-Albert's lyrebird (Menura alberti), also known as Northern lyrebird, is a timid, pheasant-sized songbird which is endemic to subtropical rainforests of Australia, in a small area on the state border between New South Wales and Queensland.
+Albert's lyrebird (Menura alberti), sometimes known as the northern lyrebird, is a timid, pheasant-sized songbird which is endemic to subtropical rainforests of Australia, in a small area on the state border between New South Wales and Queensland.
 The rarer of the two species of lyrebirds, Albert's lyrebird is named after Prince Albert, the prince consort of Queen Victoria, queen of the United Kingdom.
 It lacks the elegant lyre-shaped tail feathers of the superb lyrebird and is found in a much more restricted range.

 The total population of Albert's lyrebirds was estimated at only 3,500 breeding birds in 2000, with one of the smallest distributional ranges of any bird on the continent.

 Naming

 Due to its remote habitat, Menura alberti had not been discovered when famous English ornithologist John Gould first published his Birds of Australia in 1848, although he named it (after Prince Albert) and added it in a supplement in 1850.
 Under taxonomic convention, he would normally have been assigned the credit for describing the species and assigning its scientific name.
 However, the credit as scientific describer instead went to French naturalist Charles Lucien Bonaparte, nephew of Napoleon, who made reference to Gould's description of the new species before the publication of the supplement in 1850.
 So on this technicality, he was credited for describing it.

 The first man to have shot one of the birds (in 1844) was amateur naturalist Augustus Adolphus Leycester, who also claimed to have found and sent an egg of the bird to London before Gould.
 However at this time he had not realised that it was a new species, assuming that it was the similar species M. superba (superb lyrebird).
 Lycester informally named the bird "small lyrebird", "Prince Albert's Lyrebird", and "Richmond River Lyrebird" (the latter for the area in which he found it, Richmond River in northern New South Wales,. and said that the Aboriginal name for the bird was "Calwin".
 Leycester, who had recently settled on Tunstall Station in the location now known as Tuncester, wrote in 1880 that he had sent a description of the habits of menura alberti to Gould.